lkrsova/lkrsova.github.io/_pages/aboutme.md

 ### Algorithms, AI & believability of NPCs

 I am always interested in how people make sense of technology and how their experience with it is designed.
-Right now I am researching AI in video games and how gamers perceive believability of NPCs in story driven open world games like Witcher 3: Wild Hunt,
+Right now **I focus on AI in video games and how gamers perceive believability of NPCs** in story driven open world games like The Witcher 3: Wild Hunt,

 **I used to work in companies handling personal data harvested from social media platforms including Facebook, Twitter and Instagram.** At some point I wasn’t okay with the unethical dimensions of this type of work and joined the other ("Light") side of research.
 I moved both physically and mentally from Europe to the USA to follow a path that allows me to ask and work on fun research questions and problems.